rvsfirecreeper/dots/README.md

 Is deprecated. just use paru like a sane one.

 # Install
-You can use `curl -sS https://gitlab.com/coolrustcoderguy/dots/-/raw/main/install.sh | bash` for Arch or manually copy dotfiles
+You can use `curl -sS https://gitlab.com/coolrustcoderguy/dots/-/raw/main/install.sh | bash` for Artix, Arch, etc.
+Or manually install all dependencies and use dotter deploy
 # Dependencies:
 ## Shells/Terminal:
 `bash`